ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_async.rst

    Using a higher value for ``--forks`` will result in kicking off asynchronous tasks even faster.
 This also increases the efficiency of polling.

 .. note::
-   When running with ``poll: 0``, Ansible will not automatically cleanup the async job cache file.
+   When running with ``poll: 0``, Ansible will not automatically clean up the async job cache file.
    You will need to manually clean this up with the :ref:`async_status <async_status_module>` module with ``mode: cleanup``.